shaunduncan/helga/README.rst

 a regex string.
 This callable should accept one argument: the message being processed.
 It should return a value that can be evaluated for truthiness and will be passed to the decorated function as the ``matches`` parameter.

+Command plugins currently have multiple ways of parsing argument strings.
+The old way that will be deprecated in a future version is naive whitespace splitting.
+For example, the command ``helga foo bar "baz qux"`` would produce args ``['bar', '"baz', 'qux"']``.
+This may not be ideal for some plugins.
+To get around this, you can optionally pass ``shlex=True`` to your command decorator like ``@command('foo', shlex=True)``.
+With this enabled, the command ``helga foo bar "baz qux"`` would produce args ``['bar', 'baz qux']``.
+This behavior will become the default in a future version.
+You can also enable this behavior globally by setting COMMAND_ARGS_SHLEX to True in your settings file.

 Preprocessors
 +++++++++++++